 Exams are 90 minutes in length and cover a wide range of academic subjects.
 Upon successful completion, you will be granted credits determined by HCC.
 These credits will appear on your transcript but are not used for calculating your Grade Point Average or your eligibility for Academic Honors designation at graduation.
-For more information or to schedule an appointment, contact the Academic Support Center LH - B116 at (203) 332-5217.
+For more information or to schedule an appointment, contact Pat Costeines (LH-B119) at (203) 332-5217.